encoder43/ucrs/README.md

 ---

-**Note**: This repository includes both the RE-ScopeNet implementation and confidence-guided variants.
-For the exact paper implementation, use the RE-ScopeNet config files.
-For improved performance with confidence quantification, use the confidence-guided config files.
+**Note**: This repository contains the UCRS (Uncertainty-Calibrated Region Sampling) implementation.
+The framework employs evidential learning for uncertainty estimation and confidence-weighted region selection.
+Use the `*_uncertainty.yaml` config files to train UCRS models with uncertainty-calibrated region sampling.